cchosch/playlist-not-bot/README.md

 # configuration

 First, make a discord application and a discord account that you are will to get banned.
-Then make a discord bot attached to the application.
+Then, make a discord bot attached to the application.

 You're going to need to enable the Oauth2 values `guilds.join` and `bot` in the url generator section.
 Set the redirect uri to https://www.google.com